dreverri/kerl/README.md

 How it works
 ============

-Kerl keeps tracks of the releases it downloaded, built and installed, allowing easy installations to new destinations (without complete rebuilding) and easy switches between Erlang/OTP installations.
+Kerl keeps track of the releases it downloads, builds and installs, allowing easy installations to new destinations (without complete rebuilding) and easy switching between Erlang/OTP installations.

 Usage
 =====